 I am not a naturally organized person.
 If left to my own devices, I forget important events, run late, forget to make dinner and end up in the drive through, and have a mountain of laundry in no time.
 Organization and neatness just doesn’t come easy for me.
 If you have that organized gene in your body, God bless you.
 I don’t, and it has taken much hard work to get our home to a state where we function well.
 Let me tell you, life is so much easier when there’s a system to the madness.

 It takes time to develop good habits.
 It won’t happen overnight for most people, but you can keep plugging away, one thing at a time until you have created great habits that just seem natural to you.
 It’s a bit like auto-piolet once you get into a routine.

 I homeschool our children and work from home, but we still have co-ops and weekly get togethers throughout the week, so we are not just lounging in our pajamas all day.
 We have to be organized if we want to make it through the school year with some sanity left.
+I am thinking about putting up some office type privacy screens to separate ‘home’ and ‘work’ so the kids don’t mix them together.
 I can imagine that those of you with children in public school, private school, daycare, homeschool, or any other scenerio are the same way.
 Here are my best tips for getting organized for the school year to keep our homes running efficiently.

 Create a command center

 This simple frugal command center in my kitchen has transformed my home.
 I fill it out at the beginning of month and all of our commitments, meals and to-dos get written on this calendar.
 It’s so helpful no longer having invitations and important event papers all over our refrigerator or piled on our counter.
 They used to get lost or forgotten.
 Now they are all in one central location so we are all on the same page.